2025 New Year's Trial Sessions

 Mr. Miz brings his Stanford pedigree and unmatched energy to the city of Palo Alto!
-This program coincides with the Palo Alto Unified School District schedule starting on September 4th and lasts for the remainder of the school year.

 Competition math, STEM and beyond